Skip to Content

 old dictionary

-So even though some of you will hold your hands up in horror, to find that I have torn the pages out of a dictionary to make this advent calendar.
-I am justifying it by explaining the dictionary in question is out of date and no longer used.
+So, even though some of you will hold your hands up in horror to find that I have torn the pages out of a dictionary to make this advent calendar, I am justifying it by explaining that the dictionary in question is out of date and no longer used.

-I’m actually giving the dictionary a new use and making it into something fun.
-Rather than the book just sitting on the shelf unloved, gathering even more dust.
+I’m giving the dictionary a new use and making it into something fun, rather than the book just sitting on the shelf unloved, gathering even more dust.

 Images And Advent Calendars

-In the days before chocolate and gift advent calendars, you used to just have a simple paper advent calendar.
-Every day, you would just fold back the cardboard door to reveal a Christmas picture or scene.
+Before chocolate and gift advent calendars, you used to just have a simple paper advent calendar.
+Every day, you would fold back the cardboard door to reveal a Christmas picture or scene.

-The excitement as a child was in trying to guess what the picture was going to be, before opening the door.
-Also, you were one step closer to Christmas day.
+The excitement as a child was trying to guess the picture before opening the door.
+Also, you were one step closer to Christmas Day.
+I wanted to pay homage to that tradition with this handmade paper advent calendar.
+I have done this by printing an excellent vintage image onto dictionary paper every day.

-I just love vintage illustrations and maps.
-That is why I set up this site to share the wonderful vintage prints I find.
-This handmade paper advent calendar is a fun way to showcase those prints that have been featured over the last year.
+I love vintage illustrations and maps, so I set up this site to share the wonderful vintage prints I find.
+This handmade paper advent calendar is a fun way to showcase the prints that have been featured over the last year.

-Don’t worry though I have made the printed dictionary pages into envelopes.
-So you can also pop a treat for each day inside.
-I show you how to make an advent calendar for both the traditionalist that like just a picture, and for those that expect a bit more from their advent calendars such as a treat.
+Don’t worry, though.
+I have made the printed dictionary pages into envelopes, so you can also pop a treat for each day inside.
+I show you how to make an advent calendar for both traditionalists who like just a picture and those who expect a bit more from their advent calendars, such as a treat.

 We participate in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.